swift-kim/SongPlayHistory/README.md

 ﻿# SongPlayHistory

-A Beat Saber plugin to save your play records and display in the song list, allowing you to see your progress on each beatmap. (_WIP_)
+Compare your own scores.

 ## Screenshots

 ## Features

+- Record play results to a file
+- Display scores and total play counts

-## Caveats
+## Notes

-- Play records are saved only if the plguin is installed and enabled.
-Your previous records will not be available and thus not shown in the leaderboard.
+- You will not be able to see your previous records (that you made before installing the plugin) since they cannot be retrieved from anywhere.
 - The data file is located in Beat Saber's _UserData_ directory.
-I have no idea what will happen if the data file grows too large.
-If the file makes any problem or delay, first delete or make an archive of it, and report to _peperoro#1013_ at discord to improve the plugin.
+- I haven't fully tested the plugin against various situations.
+If the file grows too large or makes any problem or delay, please report to _peperoro#1013 (Discord)_ for future improvement.